Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 List of Laxative Plants

-Laxative plants ease the evacuation of feces, whether by increasing the amount of water they contain, stimulating the intestine’s peristaltic activity (contractions), or increasing bile secretion.
-Unlike chemically synthesized laxative medicine substances, which exert an irritant on the intestinal wall, these laxative herbs do not provoke residual colitis as a side effect.
+Laxative plants ease the evacuation of feces by increasing their water, stimulating the intestine’s peristaltic activity (contractions), or increasing bile secretion.
+Unlike chemically synthesized laxative medicine substances, which irritate the intestinal wall, these laxative herbs do not provoke residual colitis as a side effect.

 PlantParts Used